Miami (FL) vs. Michigan State NCAA Football Odds, Plays and Insights | September 18, 2021

 Over/Under Insights

-- Miami (FL) and its opponents have combined for 54.5 points -- this matchup's over/under -- only one time this year.

-- Michigan State's games have gone over 54.5 points in all three opportunities this season.

-- The two teams combine to score 59 points per game, 4.5 more than the total in this contest.
+- The two teams combine to average 59 points per game, 2.5 more than the over/under in this contest.

-- These two squads combine to allow 51 points per game, 3.5 fewer than this contest's over/under.
+- This contest's total is 5.5 points above the 51 these two squads combine to allow per game this season.

-- Hurricanes games this season feature an average total of 57 points, a number 2.5 points higher than Saturday's over/under.
+- The average total in Hurricanes games this season is 58.3, 1.8 points above Saturday's total of 56.5.

-- In 2021, games involving the Spartans have averaged a total of 49.7 points, 4.8 fewer than this game's set over/under.
+- The 48.5 PPG average total in Spartans games this season is eight points fewer than this game's over/under.

 Miami (FL) Stats and Trends

-- The Hurricanes won 25-23 last time out when they met the Appalachian State Mountaineers.
-The Mountaineers were listed as 7.5-point underdogs and won against that spread.

-- This season, the Hurricanes are winless against the spread when entering a game as a favorite of 6 points or more.
+- The Hurricanes have yet to cover the spread this season when favored by 6 points or more.

-- Find the latest odds and place a bet on the Hurricanes to cover the spread at SISportsbook.

-- The Hurricanes have turned the ball over three times this season, two more turnovers than the Spartans have forced (1).
+- This year, the Hurricanes have turned the ball over three times, two more than the Spartans' takeaways (1).

+- Find the latest spread and moneyline odds for Miami (FL) at SISportsbook.

 Michigan State Stats and Trends

-- Michigan State is 1-1-1 against the spread and 2-0 overall when the team piles up more than 413.5 yards.
+- In games that Michigan State totals over 413.5 yards, the team is 1-0-1 against the spread and 2-0 overall.

 - The Spartans have two turnovers this season, equal to the number of takeaways for the Hurricanes.